MerlinStacks/productdesigner/readme.md

 ## Description
 This plugin enables e-commerce store customers to personalize specific products by filling in admin-defined placeholders before adding them to the cart.
 It features a visual admin designer, real-time preview, and generates print-ready files for order fulfillment.

+**New in this version:**
+- Image placeholders: Admins can define image upload areas.
+Customers can upload images that fill and cover the defined area, are always centered, and cannot be moved or resized.
+Uploading a new image replaces the previous one.
+- All input fields above Add to Cart now use the backend label and have consistent, sanitized names/IDs.
+- Numerous bug fixes and UX improvements for live preview and input validation.

 ## Installation
 1. Upload the plugin files to the `/wp-content/plugins/customkings-product-personalizer` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.